-Plan Change 13 (H istoric Heritage) to Christchurch District Pla n Chapter/ Provision Position Reason Decision Sought All of Plan change 13, including: - Chapter 2 abbreviations and definitions Oppose in part Rāpaki Rūnanga is concerned that their development aspirations for their whenua, particularly papakainga/ kāinga nohoanga could be further constrained through the introduction of additional heritage related heritage provisions (as proposed by PC13), amend the provisions to enable Rāpaki Rūnanga to develop ancestral land within its takiwā to give effect to Chapter 8 subdivision, Development and earthworks provisions, which includes the introduction of additional rules for activities undertaken acc section 6 (e) of the RMA; and to enable provision for papakainga housing in accordance with s.80E (1) (b) (ii) of the RMA. - Chapter 9.3 Historic Heritage Rūnanga are concerned that the heritage provisions are ethnocentric and do not provide for a Ngāi Tahu worldview. - Chapter 14.8 Residential Banks Peninsula Zone Whilst it is acknowledged that future collaboration between Mahaanui Kurataiao and Council is proposed to enable papakainga/ kāinga nohoanga within the district, at this time the scope/extent of the proposed changes and timeframe for undertaking these future changes is uncertain.
+Plan Change 13 (H istoric Heritage) to Christchurch District Pla n Chapter/ Provision Position Reason Decision Sought All of Plan change 13, including: - Chapter 2 abbreviations and definitions Oppose in part Rāpaki Rūnanga is concerned that their development aspirations for their whenua, particularly papakainga/ kāinga nohoanga could be further constrained through the introduction of additional heritage related heritage provisions (as proposed by PC13), amend the provisions to enable Rāpaki Rūnanga to develop ancestral land within its takiwā to give effect to Chapter 8 subdivision, Development and earthworks provisions, which includes the introduction of additional rules for activities undertaken within prescribed heritage areas as well as more built form standards.
+Further, Rāpaki accordance with s.80E (1) (b) (ii) of the - Chapter 9.3 Historic Heritage Rūnanga are concerned that the heritage provisions are ethnocentric and do not provide for a Ngāi Tahu worldview. - Chapter 14.8 Residential Banks Peninsula Zone Whilst it is acknowledged that future collaboration between Mahaanui Kurataiao and Council is proposed to enable papakainga/ kāinga nohoanga within the district, at this time the scope/extent of the proposed changes and timeframe for undertaking these future changes is uncertain.
 As such, Rāpaki seeks certainty that these proposed plan changes will not further restrict rūnanga led development.